• Skip to primary navigation

 • 1 pound fresh shishito peppers

-• 1 tablespoons avocado oil
+• 1 tablespoon avocado oil

-• ½ teaspoons togarashi seasoning
+• ½ teaspoon togarashi seasoning

 US Customary – Metric